EarthOddity/dndrepo/User Management.md

 ---

 ### 🔒 **Secure Access with Authentication**
-We’ve introduced an advanced **authentication system** using **JSON Web Tokens (JWT)**.
-This ensures that every user—whether a student, tutor, or moderator—can securely log in and access their personalized StudyBuddy experience.
+We’ve introduced an **authentication system** using **JSON Web Tokens (JWT)**.
+This ensures that every user—whether they are a student, tutor, or moderator—can securely log in and access their personalized StudyBuddy experience.
+Based on the role, the user then will be able to access and manage different views.

 **Why it matters:**
 Students and tutors can safely create profiles, upload materials, and manage bookings, knowing their data is protected and their identities verified.